 This state grant is intended to provide students with the choice to attend a private, degree-granting, nonprofit, Michigan institution of higher learning.
 Eligibility is based on need as determined by the FAFSA and documented Michigan residency.
-Awards are granted in increments up to \$2000 with a state application deadline of March 1st, and are restricted to tuition and fees.
+Awards are granted in increments up to \$2,400 with a state application deadline of March 1st, and are restricted to tuition and fees.
 Priority funding is given to those who apply early.
 The Free Application for Federal Student Aid (FAFSA) is used to apply.
+Continuing students must re-apply before the state deadline.
+Failure to do so may result in an adjustment or loss of scholarship funds.